tothkiralyistvan/tothkiralyistvan/README.md

 - 👋 || Hello there, I'm Istvan.
-- 🤓 || Psychology Ph.D. researcher with over 10 years of research experience, resulting in a total of 86 peer-reviewed scientific articles and 28 conference presentations.
+- 🤓 || Psychology Ph.D. researcher with over 10 years of research experience.
 - 🔥 || Strong expertise in assessment and multiple innovative variable- and person-centered analytic approaches.
 - 🖊 || Skilled in the communication of complex statistical methods to diverse audiences.
 - ♾ || Work passions revolve around statistics and quantitative psychology.